ChiefBash/Andromeda/portainer.md

 ```

 ## POST-INSTALLATION
-<p>After Portainer has finished installing, open a web browser and go to https://localhost:9000 and create an administrator account.</p>
+<p align="center">After Portainer has finished installing, open a web browser and go to https://localhost:9000 and create an administrator account.</p>